 May 8, 2021: We are not taking in any new rabbits at this time; however, please see below message regarding any rabbits adopted from us.

-May 3, 2013: We are currently full, therefore, we are not accepting any new rabbits at this time.
-If you wish to surrender a rabbit you own or a rabbit that you have found, please contact the shelter in the county/city in which you found the rabbit.
-You may also try to local SPCA or other rescue groups, but unfortunately we have no space at the present time to take in any additional rabbits.
+If you wish to surrender a rabbit you own or that you have found, please contact the shelter in the county/city in which you found the rabbits.
+You may also try the local SPCA or other rescue groups.

 December 2011: Santa Cruz Area - Confiscation of 114 Rabbits

 This rescue was largely handled by the local shelters in this area with the assistance of The Rabbit Haven; however, many other rescues pitched in and took rabbits from this confiscation so that they would not be euthanized.
 Leaps & Bounds Rabbit Rescue took 8 rabbits from this case in December 2011.